Our ‘home schooling’ plan during Coronavirus Chaos | From marketing agency to the classroom

 When we made the decision to have children, we knew there’d be a typical pattern to follow.
 Pregnancy, birth, maternity leave, nursery, back to work, children to school, clubs and groups.
 And, for the last six years of my parenting experience, that is exactly how it has been.

 But with the arrival of Coronavirus (aka COVID-19), and the subsequent pandemic, came some shocking news.
 On the 18th March, Boris announced schools would be closed…for the foreseeable.
-We currently know it’s closed for four weeks (two weeks of ‘normal’ school time and the planned two weeks Easter holiday), but as of 23rd March, it looks like I’ll be trialling a new position – Year 1 teacher* with no date on when my probationary period will end.
+We currently know it’s closed for four weeks (two weeks of ‘normal’ school time and the planned two weeks Easter holiday), but as of 23rd March, it looks like I’ll be trialling a new position – home school Year 1 teacher* with no date on when my probationary period will end.

-I am mindful that while us ‘grown ups’ are struggling to get our heads around this shitstorm, this is a big change up to the children’s lives too.
+I am mindful that while us ‘grown ups’ are struggling to get our heads around this shitstorm, this is a big change to the children’s lives too.
 Sofia and Arlo have both been in nursery since they were seven months old so they’re pretty routined on what happens when.
 Sofia already knows she won’t be at school because ‘of the germs’ but I’m not sure she fully knows the impact of this.
 Arlo has no clue.

 As a parent, I want the best for both of my children – yes, I want them to be the best they can be academically but more than that, I want them to be happy and secure.
 This feels like we’re taking some of their security away from them, the comfort blankets well and truly ripped from under their feet…and ours.